syncfusion-content/javascript-docs/js/Button/Getting-Started.md

 api : /api/js/ejbutton
 ---

-# Getting Started with JavaScript Button Component
+# Getting Started with JavaScript Button Control

 This section explains you briefly on how to create a **Button** in your application with **JavaScript**.
 Essential JavaScript Button helps to display a Button widget within a web page and allows you to Click, Toggle Click, Reset, and Submit.
 The following example illustrates how to customize Button control in a Media Player and Office Ribbon Application.